CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Configuration

-`.env` contains the configuration for `docker-compose.yml`.
+`.env` - This contains the configuration for `docker-compose.yml`.

-`config/colors.cfg` These are the colors used for Slack and other message highlighting.
-They currently are set to match the NYC Opportunity brand.
+`config/colors.cfg` - This contains the colors used for Slack and other message highlighting.
+They are currently set to match the NYC Opportunity brand.

-`config/domain.cfg` The production domain, CDN, and path for distributed `.js` files go here.
+`config/domain.cfg` - The production domain, CDN, and path for distributed `.js` files go here.

 `config/github.cfg`

-- `GITHUB_URL` The url for the product repository.
+- `GITHUB_URL` - The url for the product repository.

-`config/projects.cfg` All of the product environment instance names should be added here.
+`config/projects.cfg` - All of the product environment instance names should be added here.

-`config/rollbar.cfg` The access token for the product's Rollbar account and your local Rollbar username go here.
+`config/rollbar.cfg` - The access token for the product's Rollbar account and your local Rollbar username go here.

-`config/slack.cfg` Deployment and syncronisation scripts post to Slack to alert the team on various tasks.
+`config/slack.cfg` - Deployment and syncronisation scripts post to Slack to alert the team on various tasks.
 Settings for Slack are managed here.

-`config/wp.cfg` Local WordPress directory configuration.
+`config/wp.cfg` - Local WordPress directory configuration.

-- `WP` The directory of the WordPress site.
+- `WP` - The directory of the WordPress site.

-- `THEME` The path to the main working theme.
+- `THEME` - The path to the main working theme.

 If you install WordPress in a directory other than `./wp` you will need to change the configuration in `.env` and `wp.cfg`.

 ### NYCO WP Config

-`config/config.yml` This file is used in conjunction with the [NYCO WP Config](https://github.com/cityofnewyork/nyco-wp-config) WordPress plugin for environment configuration.
+`config/config.yml` - This file is used in conjunction with the [NYCO WP Config](https://github.com/cityofnewyork/nyco-wp-config) WordPress plugin for environment configuration.
 [See that repository](https://github.com/cityofnewyork/nyco-wp-config) for details on integrating with WordPress.

 ### WP-CLI